Revoke email encrypted by Office 365 Advanced Message Encryption

 Step 1.
 Obtain the Message ID of the email

-Before you can revoke an encrypted mail you need to gather the Message ID of the mail.
+Before you can revoke an encrypted mail you gather the Message ID of the mail.
 The MessageId is usually of the format:

 There are multiple ways to find the Message ID of the email that you want to revoke.
 This section describes a couple of options, but you can use any method that provides the ID.